Hecate: Sanctuaries

 In Samothrake there were certain initiation-rites, which they supposed efficacious as a charm against certain dangers.
 In that place were also the mysteries of the Korybantes [Kabeiroi] and those of Hekate and the Zerinthian cave, where they sacrificed dogs.
 The initiates supposed that these things save [them] from terrors and from storms.

 Cult at Lagina

 Hecate's most important sanctuary was Lagina, a theocratic city-state in which the goddess was served by eunuchs.

 The temple is mentioned by Strabo:

 Stratonikeia [in Karia, Asia Minor] is a settlement of Makedonians ...
 There are two temples in the country of the Stratonikeians, of which the most famous, that of Hecate, is at Lagina; and it draws great festal assemblies every year.

 Lagina, where the famous temple of Hecate drew great festal assemblies every year, lay close to the originally Macedonian colony of Stratonikeia, where she was the city's patron.
-In Thrace she played a role similar to that of lesser-Hermes, namely a ruler of liminal regions, particularly gates, and the wilderness.
+In Thrace she played a role similar to that of Hermes, as ruler of liminal regions and the wilderness.